Olympic Club: Women's Athletic Club

 Women who could not join the men-only Olympic Club built their own modest athletic club a few doors down, named the Women's Athletic Club of San Francisco.
 Begun in 1912 and completed in 1917, it provided many of the same facilities as the Olympic Club.
 In 1966, the Club changed its name to the Metropolitan Club of San Francisco.
 It may be found on Sutter St., in back of the Olympic Club's parking garage.

 Discrimination lawsuit

 In 1987, San Francisco City Attorney Louise Renne filed suit against the Olympic Club for discrimination against women and (allegedly) against minorities.
 Renne contended that the Club's lease of City-owned land upon which fell one hole of the Lake Course and two holes of the Ocean Course required them to conform to the City's anti-discrimination policies.
 Rather than face a protracted legal case with an uncertain outcome, the board voted to accept women as members in 1990.
-The allegation involving minorities was withdrawn.